yolken/yolken-blog/site/_posts/2019-06-09-better-coding-interviews.md

 ## Goals of an interview

-Before digging into the details, it's worth reviewing what the purpose of an interview is- figuring out whether a random person who you probably don't know much about (i.e., the candidate) is a good match for a specific position at your company (i.e., the job).
+Before digging into the details, it's worth reviewing what the purpose of an interview is- figuring out whether a random person who you probably don't know much about (i.e., "the candidate") is a good match for a specific position at your company (i.e., "the job").

 The most reliable way to figure out whether the candidate is a match for the job is to observe them doing the job or, at least, doing activities that are as close as possible to the